aarontonner/water-damage-fl/src/content/location/map-body-the-top-water-damage-restoration-services-in-saint-augustine-fl-n-nsaint-augustine-with-its-rich-history-and-coastal-location-faces-a-unique-challenge-when-it-comes-to-water-damage-the-combination-of-tropical-storms-coastal-flooding.md

 ## How to Prevent Extensive Water Damage in Saint Augustine Homes

 Older homes in Saint Augustine, particularly those in the historic district, are more susceptible to water damage.
-To prevent extensive damage, homeowners should focus on regular maintenance and proactive measures.
+To prevent extensive damage in these [coastal regions](/blog/florida-coastal-property-protection-a-complete-guide-to-waterfront-water-damage-prevention), homeowners should focus on regular maintenance and proactive measures.
 Checking roofs, windows, and foundations for leaks is essential, as these areas are vulnerable to storm damage.
 Installing sump pumps and ensuring proper drainage systems can also help divert water away from the property’s foundation.
 One recent homeowner in Saint Augustine took preventive steps by waterproofing their basement and regularly clearing gutters to prevent water backup after a major storm.
 These steps can significantly reduce the risk of future water damage.

 ## Mold Removal as Part of Your Water Damage Restoration in Saint Augustine